DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 # Encrypted JWT callout

 This directory contains the Java source code for
-Java callouts for Apigee Edge that performs Generates or Verifies encrypted JWT.
+Java callouts for Apigee Edge that performs Generates or Verifies encrypted JWT that use RSA encryption.

 ## License